rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 #### What devices are certified for Rackspace Private Cloud compute nodes?

 All devices certified for Ubuntu Server 16.04 LTS are certified for Rackspace Private Cloud.
-Refer to the [Ubuntu Server certified hardware page](http://www.ubuntu.com/certification/server/) for the full list.
+Refer to the [Ubuntu operating system certified hardware page](http://www.ubuntu.com/certification/server/) for the full list.

 #### Where can I get more technical information?